psychvc/home/README.md

 > "I don't want all the crap I had in the old one."

-This script helps you manage what you have installed so you can, but don't have to start from scratch.
+This script helps you manage what you have installed so yÂou can, but don't have to start from scratch.

 Target users of this script are those who configure new laptops for developers joining the organization, so each developer doesn't waste days installing everything one at a time (and doing it differently than colleagues).